 Outlet timers – The use of outlet timers, such as this handy mechanical model, will not stop powered-off appliances from sucking electricity; however, they can reduce power consumption by turning off devices and equipment that are left on by mistake or are in standby mode.

 Surge protectors – Surge protectors and power strips have come a long way from protecting a few household appliances.
-Why not making turning off your office devices simple with a surge protector power strip that can accommodate a variety of outlet sizes and has USB ports for charging cables?
+Why not make turning off your office devices simple with a surge protector power strip that can accommodate a variety of outlet sizes and has USB ports for charging cables?

 Standby Power Killers – Equipment like your TV should be unplugged to stop it from racking up kilowatts on your energy bill; however, you can eliminate this type of phantom power by merely plugging your television into the TV Standby Killer.
 This device plugs into a standard wall outlet and uses an infrared sensor to determine when you turn off your TV using its remote.
 Once detected, your television is OFF, not in standby mode.